 Published Date: March 30, 2017 Last Revised: March 30, 2017 Criterion 28: Overview Video of Criterion 28: Overview Overview of Criterion 28 from the ACCME Menu of Criteria for Accreditation with Commendation by Dr. Graham McMahon.
 Transcript >>McMAHON: Engaging in the community requires us to develop relationships with that community, and ultimately that's likely to be enhanced if you can form relationships with collaborators, whether it's your Public Health Department, or whether it's a governmental agency, or a community-based group, or a patient group.
 Relationships with these organizations can help enhance the effectiveness of your CME program, and address the community and population health issues.
 This criteria rewards those providers who ultimately form relationships that make a difference in your ability to have an impact in the communities that you serve.
-Related Topics: Criterion 28 yes30 no41 You voted 'no'.Was this useful?
+Related Topics: Criterion 28 yes38 no50 You voted 'yes'.Was this useful?